cocrafts/book-of-one/context/under-realm-acts.md

 ### Act IV-B: The Great Confrontation
 - **Final Battle**:
   - Ancient Evil Ones, Angels, and Elves fully return with original Prime Magic
+  - Central Army deploys its ultimate weapon: the Angel Essence Cannon, with catastrophic consequences
+  - Commander Augustus reveals a radical final solution: sacrificing half of humanity to preserve "purity"
+  - Internal rebellion within Central Army as Lieutenant Felix Gray leads defectors to join the protagonists
-  - Initial devastating attacks on human cities
+  - Initial devastating attacks on human cities, with Central Army bases as primary targets
-  - Desperate defense at the last strongholds
+  - Desperate defense at the last strongholds as former Central Army units fight alongside former enemies
-  - Journey to the battlefield at the convergence point
+  - Journey to the battlefield at the convergence point through Central Army's desperate last line of defense
-  - Beginning of the ritual with the seven artifacts
+  - Beginning of the ritual with the seven artifacts as remaining Central Army fanatics attempt to interfere

 ### Act IV-C: New Dawn
 - **Resolution**: